Generalization of a formula of Wolpert for balanced geodesic graphs on closed hyperbolic surfaces: Balanced geodesic graphs on hyperbolic surfaces

 \begin{example} More generally, given any finite collection $c_1,\ldots,c_n$ of (not necessarily simple) closed geodesics $(S,h)$, and any choice of weights $w_1,\ldots,w_n$, the union $\cup_i c_i$ can be made into a balanced geodesic graph.
 In fact, it suffices to choose the vertices of $\V$ on the geodesics $c_1,\ldots,c_n$, so that every intersection point between $c_i$ and some other geodesic $c_j$ (including self-intersections of $c_i$) is in the vertex set $\mathcal V$.
 Moreover, it is necessary to add vertices to geodesics $c_i$ which are disjoint from all the geodesics $c_j$ (in particular, $c_i$ has no self-intersection) so as to make every edge of the graph an interval, as in Example \ref{example simple closed geo}.
 Then we declare that the weight of an edge contained in $c_i$ is $w_i$.
 In fact, in this case the balance condition will be automatically satisfied, since at every vertex $p\in\V$, tangent vectors come in opposite pairs with the same weight.
 (A pair is composed of the two opposite vectors tangent to the same geodesic $c_i$.)
 See Figure \ref{fig:closed geodesics}.
 Therefore the balance condition \eqref{eq:mink sum} is satisfied regardless of the initial choice of $w_i$.
 In particuar, \emph{weighted multicurves} (i.e. collections of disjoint simple closed geodesics endowed with positive weights) are balanced geodesic graphs.

 \end{example}

-\begin{example} Colin de Verdière in \cite{cdv} proved that, given any topological triangulation of $(S,h)$, and any choice of positive weights $w_e$ assigned to each edge $e$, there exists a geodesic triangulation, with the same combinatorics of the original triangulation, which satisfies the balance condition \eqref{eq:mink sum} for the prescribed weights $w_e$.
+\begin{example} Colin de Verdi\`ere in \cite{cdv} proved that, given any topological triangulation of $(S,h)$, and any choice of positive weights $w_e$ assigned to each edge $e$, there exists a geodesic triangulation, with the same combinatorics of the original triangulation, which satisfies the balance condition \eqref{eq:mink sum} for the prescribed weights $w_e$ divided by the length of $e$.
 Therefore, this geodesic realization of a topological triangulation is a balanced geodesic graph in the sense of Definition \ref{defi geod graph}.

 \end{example}